How to Use Visual Merchandising Analytics to Optimize SKU Density

 - Increased Planogram Complexity.
 Every added SKU makes execution harder, introducing unnecessary friction in the field.

 - Stagnant Sell-Through.
-New items sit on shelves instead of turning inventory.
+New items sit on shelves instead of turning over inventory.

 - Crowded Customer Experience.
 Visual clutter reduces navigability and dilutes brand perception.